renaissance-publishing/renaissance/content/chapters/25-common-hazards.md

 The above penalties assume *complete* deprivation: no food, no water, no sleep.
 *Partial* deprivation—the situation where characters have access to *inadequate* food, water or sleep—is less dire.
-GMs may represent this situation by "spacing out" the above effects—by having each step take longer—or even by simply applying penalties of -10 to -30 based on the degree of deprivation (as opposed to going through the full process).
+GMs may represent this situation by "spacing out" the above effects (i.e. by having each step take longer), or they may waive the above procedures and instead apply a "flat" penalty based on the degree of deprivation.

 In many situations, characters may suffer both exhaustion and deprivation simultaneously: characters captured by Goblin slavers may taken on a forced march into Goblin lands, during which they won't have access to adequate food or water.
 GMs should feel free to adapt (and simplify) these rules in such cases: rather than trying to track the effects of *exhaustion,* *partial starvation,* and *partial dehydration* separately using the full rules above, they may simply represent the inadequate food and water as penalties to the *Endure Physical Hardship* tests caused by the forced march.